Avoid trademark infringement at all costs

-Defending a trade mark infringement case can be costly and highly disruptive to a business.
+Defending a trademark infringement case can be costly and highly disruptive to a business.
 Key to this being able to navigate the brand landscape with certainty and avoiding prior registrations and other issues that may arise.
-Read our general guidance below.
+Read our general guidelines below.

 Disclaimer: This Virtuoso Legal article should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended for general informational purposes only, and you are urged to consult your own solicitor on any specific legal questions you may have concerning your situation.

-To avoid trade mark infringement, it is important to first have a strong grasp on what a trade mark is.
+To avoid trademark infringement, it is important to first have a strong grasp on what a trademark ("trade mark") is.

 Businesses attach “signs” to themselves, their products and their services.

 These can typically be a name, a logo or other kind of sign which helps the buying public recognise the origin of goods or services.